svigerske/mp/doc/source/components.rst

 Flat model converters
 ~~~~~~~~~~~~~~~~~~~~~

 New: expression trees added.
+See :ref:`supported-constraints`,
-See Gurobi and SCIP drivers.
+as well as Gurobi and SCIP drivers.

 `mp::FlatConverter` and `mp::MIPFlatConverter` represent and
 convert flat models (i.e., models :ref:`without expression trees <flat-solvers>`).